ososkp/NPS/README.md

 Explore page now looks better and is more functional - Visitor Information button shows details not included in Directory's details view.

 V1.2
-Now works on Azure web app hosting - but can't ready from .json and throws a filenotfound exception.
+Now works on Azure web app hosting - but can't read from .json and throws a filenotfound exception.
 Need to migrate to an SQL database on Azure I think.